- Roll out your yoga mat on the banks of the sacred Ganges River in Rishikesh

 Rishikesh is known as the international capital of yoga, and you'll get the chance to practice some on the banks of the sacred Ganges.
 Later, learn the principles of Ayurvedic nutrition in a home-based cooking class.

-Day transfer to Delhi by train.
+On your last day, transfer to Delhi by train.